 If you want to speed up the drying process, you can also dry herbs in a dehydrator, a low-temp oven or a microwave.
 Just know that the flavor will be diminished slightly if you decide to go the microwave route.
 That's because microwaving robs the herbs of some of their oils.

 Store your dried herbs in an airtight container in your pantry.
 Be sure to shake the jar once a day for the first few days to evenly distribute any moisture that remains in the herbs.
-This will prevent them from molding.
+This will prevent them from molding, and ensure that they're ready for long-term storage.

 Dried herbs maintain their freshness longer when they're stored whole, but some people prefer the convenience of storing their herbs crumbled.
 Do whatever works best for you.
 Either way, your herbs are sure to taste fresher than anything you can buy at the store.